fenomas/voxel-physics-engine/README.md

 and the engine will manage all the physics and collisions.

-Not really usable yet - it's still tightly coupled to several other modules.
-Extrication is underway but gradual.
+At the moment it's tightly coupled to my experimental branch of voxel-engine#ndarray, and wouldn't work in standard voxeljs.